explaingit

 USE CASE 3

-Difficulty · hard Time to first run · 1day+
+Difficulty · moderate Time to first run · 30min

 In plain English

 MongoDB is a popular database, a system for storing and retrieving data in applications.
 Unlike traditional databases that organize data into rigid rows and columns (like a spreadsheet), MongoDB is a NoSQL (non-relational) database that stores data as flexible documents, similar to JSON objects.
 This makes it easier to store complex, nested, or varying data structures without having to redesign a schema every time your data shape changes.
 The repository contains the source code for the MongoDB database server itself.
 The main component is mongod, the database server process, and mongos, a sharding router that helps distribute data across multiple servers when the dataset is too large for a single machine.
 There is also a shell tool called mongosh for interacting with the database directly from the command line.
 You would use MongoDB when building applications that need to store structured or semi-structured data, like user profiles, product catalogs, logs, or content, especially when the shape of that data might evolve over time or when you need to store nested objects.
 It's also available as a managed cloud service called Atlas if you don't want to run your own server.
 Client drivers are available for most programming languages.
 The database is written in C++.
-Versions released after October 2018 are under the Server Side Public License (SSPL), which imposes restrictions if you offer MongoDB as a hosted service; older versions use the AGPL license.
+Versions released after October 2018 are under the Server Side Public License (SSPL), which imposes restrictions if you offer MongoDB as a hosted service, older versions use the AGPL license.

 Copy-paste prompts